MichalisHadjikakou/GFSI-MRM/README.md

 ## Description

 This repository provides the underlying code to reproduce the analysis for the manuscript titled **_Mitigating risk of exceeding environmental limits requires ambitious food system interventions_**, currently under review.
+A [pre-print](https://doi.org/10.31223/X50H2B) of the manuscript is available from EarthArXiv.

 ## Getting Started